Mitsubishi says Singapore-based oil trader lost $320 million in unauthorized trades

 The former employee’s desk phone has been disconnected and calls to his cell phone went straight to voicemail.

 A PDS representative in Singapore said it could not comment beyond the statement from its parent.

-Singapore police did not immediately reply to a Reuters query on the matter.
+A Singapore police spokesman confirmed that a report had been lodged and the matter was being looked into, but declined to confirm the identity of the trader.

 Mitsubishi has a reputation as a careful trader and only reported its first group annual loss in 2016, when commodities markets slumped.
 It was founded in 1954.